Sequential Task Assignment and Resource Allocation in V2X-Enabled Mobile Edge Computing: Simulations

-\textbf{(4) Impact of computing capacity and energy efficiency coefficient of NV:} In Fig. 6, we fix the maximal computing resource of HV as $10 GHz$ and change that of NV as $4 GHz$, $5 GHz$, $6 GHz$ and $7 GHz$, respectively.
-We can conclude that the closer the computing capacity of NV to that of HV, the less the AEC.
-Since if NV can compute faster, the time left for HV will not be that tight so that HV can compute more slowly.
-The increase in NV's computation energy will be smaller than the decrease in HV, leading to less total energy consumption.
-For a fixed computing capacity of NV and HV, the AEC will increase with the energy efficiency coefficient (i.e., $\kappa$) of the vehicle.
-Additionally, when the computing capacity of a vehicle is enhanced, its computation energy consumption becomes more sensitive to $\kappa$, since the workload it undertakes also increases correspondingly.
+\textbf{(4) Impact of computing capacity and energy efficiency coefficient of RV:} In Fig.~\ref{vt_rv_computing}, the maximal computing capacity $F_n$ of RV varies from $4$, $5$, $6$, to $7$ GHz, respectively, while that of SV is fixed at $10$ GHz.
+The AEC decreases as the computing capacity of RV approaches that of SV.
+This is because a faster computation on RV alleviates the burden of SV, allowing SV to operate at a lower CPU frequency.
+The increase in RV's computation energy is smaller than the decrease in SV, leading to less total energy consumption.
+Moreover, a higher computing capacity of an RV also makes its computation energy consumption more sensitive to the energy efficiency coefficient $\kappa$, since it will undertake heavier workloads accordingly.